Abdoulaye Kanté (footballer, born 2000)

-Abdoulaye Kanté (born 4 March 2000) is a French professional footballer who plays as a midfielder for Lahti in Ykkösliiga.
-Born in France, Kanté is of Malian descent.
-After starting in his native France, Kanté has played in the lower divisions in Portugal and Belgium, before he moved to Finland in the summer 2022.
+Abdoulaye Kanté (born 4 March 2000) is a French professional footballer who plays as a midfielder for Brooklyn FC in the USL Championship.
+After starting in his native France, Kanté has played in the lower divisions in Portugal, Belgium, and Finland before he moved to the United States in the winter 2026.

-Club career
+Career

 Kanté started his senior career with French club Bourges Foot 18 in 2018.

 During the 2019–2020 season he was loaned out to Portuguese club Vila Real in the country’s third-tier.

 In the first half of the 2020–21 season Kanté was in the La Louvière Centre squad in Belgium, before returning to Portugal and joining Leixões.
 In the 2021–22 season he played for the club's U23 youth team in the Liga Revelação.

 Ekenäs IF

 In August 2022, Kanté signed with Ekenäs IF (EIF), playing in Ykkönen, the Finnish second-tier league.
 After the season, his contract was extended for one year.
 At the end of the next 2023 season, Kanté helped the club to win the promotion to Finland's premier division Veikkausliiga for the first time in 90 years, and only the second time in the club's entire history.
 He scored a brace and provided an assist in the decisive 3–1 away win against Turun Palloseura (TPS) on 2 October 2023, which secured the Ykkönen title and the promotion for EIF.